Helpful Documents, Setup, Software

 The output parameters from dbSEABED are defined in this document.

-Seabed composition data is complicated, but there are one-page guides to major tasks with dbSEABED:
+Seabed composition data is complicated.
+Here are one-page guides to some of the issues and tasks performed in dbSEABED:

 |Standardized GIS Legends|